 NAVITIME for Japan Travel

 This might be the only app you need while travelling around Japan.
-NAVITIME not only helps you figure out the train routes, it has an offline feature that looks for a free Wi-Fi spot in the area you are currently in.
-It also gives you information for buses, the subway, the JR, other trains, and pedestrian routes.
-It will give you a price estimate for taxis and provides train maps.
+NAVITIME not only helps you figure out the train routes, but it also has an offline feature that looks for a free Wi-Fi spot in the area you are currently in.
+It also gives you information about buses, the subway, the JR, other trains, and pedestrian routes.
+It will give you a price estimate for taxis and provide train maps.
 It even gives you ideas for things to do in Tokyo if you’ve run out of places to see.

 This app is solely for riding on the metro.
 It can be used offline and used in Japanese, English, Chinese or Korean.
 It provides train maps, schedules and routes for the metro.